 This property can provide some assistance in creating and keeping connectors orthogonal (all lines vertical or horizontal).
 Guided provides adequate help for most cases.
-Automated is more extensive (see Orthogonal Connectors on page 100).

 Connector Styles: Line

 Use the Line tab of the Define Connector Styles dialog box to view and edit the line of the selected connector style.